Bordeaux: Shopping

 Bordeaux has many shopping options.
 In the heart of Bordeaux is Rue Sainte-Catherine.
 This pedestrianised street has 1.2 km of shops, restaurants and cafés; it is also one of the longest shopping streets in Europe.
 Rue Sainte-Catherine starts at Place de la Victoire and ends at Place de la Comédie by the Grand Théâtre.
 The shops become progressively more upmarket as one moves towards Place de la Comédie and the nearby Cours de l'Intendance is where there are the more exclusive shops and boutiques.

 Culture

 Bordeaux is the first city in France to have created, in the 1980s, an architecture exhibition and research centre, Arc en rêve.

 The city has a large number of cinemas, theatres, and is the home of the Opéra national de Bordeaux.
 There are many music venues of varying capacity.
 The city also offers several festivals throughout the year.

-The Bordeaux International Festival of Women in Cinema (Festival international du cinéma au féminin de Bordeaux) took place in Bordeaux from 2002 until 2005.
-The Festival international du film indépendant de Bordeaux (Fifib or FIFIB), or Bordeaux International Independent Film Festival, was established in 2012.